 1. Independent Nutrition Professional

 Some nutrition professionals thrive as independent contractors, which means they establish their own consulting business and then meet with clients in multiple settings.
 For example, they might see clients in their homes, physical therapy centers, hospitals, or coffee shops.
 In this nutrition and wellness job, you help clients with food journals and customized eating plans, based on what they need.
 There’s also the opportunity to meet with clients over the phone or online.
 That greatly expands your potential reach, because you can have clients across the country or even throughout the world.
 Your income will largely be determined by the strength of your marketing efforts, from finding new clients to bolstering your referral efforts.

 Increasingly, companies are putting wellness programs into place because they’ve realized that healthy and happy employees are more productive, efficient, and collaborative.
 At larger companies, they're employing nutritional consultants on a contract or full-time basis for duties like consulting with employees individually, leading workshops on better health strategies, developing meal options for employee cafeterias, and spearheading healthy food initiatives.

 Many people become interested in changing their diets because they feel the need to lose weight, but they also recognize how easy it is to put that weight back on if they go back to bad eating habits.
 That’s led to the need for nutrition professionals who can articulate eating plans that are sustainable and manageable—especially for the long term.

 Nutrition professionals are working at formal weight management programs, healthcare offices, fitness centers, rehab facilities, and wellness spas.
-They turn research data into workable action plans for clients and patients.
+This career in nutrition turns research data into workable action plans for clients and patients.

 4. Nutrition Program Developer